#1 Posted: 15 Jan 2012 00:37

 The story started back in 2005, in a small town southeast of Vancouver.
 The victim and his wife married in a backyard civil ceremony.
 Pictures from a Facebook account reveal a smiling couple surrounded by family.
 They lived off disability insurance — she handled the bills while he cooked.

 At the time, Siscoe had been living in a recovery house.
 Shortly after that night, he asked if he could live with the couple as he worked toward his goal of opening a “recovery house.”
-It wasn’t long after that Siscoe and the woman — heavy-set with wavy, short brown hair — began a sexual relationship, sleeping in one bedroom while her husband slept in another, all under one roof.
+It wasn’t long after that Siscoe and the woman — heavy-set with wavy, short brown hair — began a sexual relationship, relaxing in one bedroom while her husband slept in another, all under one roof.

 The threesome moved to another apartment nearby, living on a tight budget controlled largely by Siscoe, who told the victim that he (the victim) wasn’t ready to afford his own place.
 There were incidents of anger — like the time Siscoe put his fist through a wall or hit the victim sending him to hospital at least two times with serious injuries to his face, abdomen and hands.
 He never explained how he got the injuries.